AVEVA/OMF-Docs/docs/Data_Messages.rst

 Data Messages
 -------------

 Data messages can span multiple Types and Containers.
-Data can be created, updated, deleted, or patched.
+Data can be created, updated, or deleted.

 The body of a Data message is composed of an array of objects with the following keywords: